RBastianini/polygen-php/README.md

 grammars with circular references between declarations and everything will be fine.
 * Only errors are reported by the static check, no warnings have been implemented.

-## The code is junk!

-I have this feeling too, but I have never written an interpreter, and I don't think the Compiler courses I've taken at the university have done a good job at teaching me how I should write one, so I'm improvising.

 ## Running tests

 There are two test suites, **Unit** and **Integration** you can run both with `vendor/bin/phpunit`.